prasanthsasikumar/awake-template/content/posts/test.md

 date: 2020-01-09T04:24:46.934Z
 featureImage: /uploads/GT250R.jpg
 ---
 The objective here is to own a motorcycle for free, or at-least at a very cheap price.
+One lesson I've learned on my experience with the Yamaha R15 is that, motorcycle needs to be heavy in order to have a comfortable ride on the motorway.
+Unlike may other countries, New Zealand doesn't have great motorcycle options to choose from.
+Since the options are limited, I have to work with what I can find.

 **The skills I have:**

-1)Know my way around motorcycle mechanics
+* Know my way around motorcycle mechanics

-2)Have a fairly good understanding of the market prices
+* Have a fairly good understanding of the market prices

-3)Have access to insurance auctions
+* Have access to insurance auctions

-4)Own a car capable of towing trailers
+* Own a car capable of towing trailers

 **What I don't have:**

-1) Enough funds to buy a decent condition motorcycle
+* Enough funds to buy a decent condition motorcycle

-2) Willingness to spend good money
+* Willingness to spend good money

-**Put that all in perspective, my options are:**
+**Put those in perspective, my options are:**

-1)Travel far and wide if there is a good deal and transport the motorcycle back home.
+1)If there is a good deal(which most likely happens in remote areas), I would be able to collect it.

 2)Buy a damaged bike and fix it up over time, but then again, it wouldn't be free.

-**So here is what happened;**
+**Here is what I did;**

+I combined my options!
 Bought a good motorcycle for cheap.
 How?
 From insurance auction as a stolen and recovered listing.
 It was cheap as it was de-registered.
 To put it in simple terms, getting it back on road would require lot of inspection and paper work.
-Hence the cheap price.
-Was too lazy to go and collect it, so I asked around and found a decent courier who can deliver it to me for a decent price.
+Hence cheap.

-Found a below average condition bike that is about 2 hours away and got it back in a trailer and purchased a live(registered) frame from a wrecker.
-Swapped the good parts of the good bike to the bad bike and got a warrant of fitness and then put then on the live frame and got that warranted.
-So now we have two bikes that are registered and warranted.
-Sold the bad bike at a very reasonable cost stating all the issues, which still covered the money spend on purchasing both the bikes making the good bike we have essentially free!
+Found a below average condition bike that is about 2 hours away and got it back in a trailer and purchased a live(registered) frame from a wrecker the same day on the way back.
+Next step, swap all the stuff from the de-registered bike to the live frame.
+Voila! we have a registered bike.

+Moving on, every motor vehicle has to clear a safety inspection once a year.
+Its called a Warrant of Fitness(WOF) in NZ.
+Both of mine doesn't have one.Swapped the good parts of the good bike into the bad bike and got it inspected.
+Once that's done, did the same for the other bike, and now I have two warranted bikes.

+Sold the bad bike at a very reasonable price considering all the issues, which still covered the money spend on purchasing both the bikes making the good bike essentially free!!